ckan/ckanext-scheming/README.md

 will be passed to the form snippet as `field.label`.

-## form_snippet
+### form_snippet

-The name of the snippet template to use in the dataset editing form for this field.
+The `form_snippet` value is the name of the snippet template to use for this field in the dataset editing form.
 A number of snippets are provided with this extension, but you may also provide your own by creating templates under `customschema/snippets/` in a template directory in your own extension.